List of Curb Your Enthusiasm recurring roles: Sammi Greene

-Sammi Greene (Ashly Holloway, Season 2–9) is Jeff and Susie's daughter, who is now an adult.
+Sammi Greene (Ashly Holloway, seasons 2–9) is Jeff and Susie's daughter, who is now an adult.
 Sammi was originally a boy, being only spoken of in the first episode of the series "The Pants Tent".
 She first appeared in the Season 2 episode "The Doll".
 In the closing credits, her name is sometimes spelled "Sammy" or "Sammie".
 She is at times the inadvertent victim of Larry and Jeff's scheme, such as them taking the head off her doll Judy and Larry accidentally getting her drunk when she drinks his wine thinking it to be grape juice.
 Sammi also shows interest in singing, which Susie takes pride in and often boasts about.
-When Sammi gave a performance as an anniversary to Ted Danson and Mary Steenburgen, Larry stops her from singing after becoming annoyed by her singing.
+When Sammi gave a performance as an anniversary present to Ted Danson and Mary Steenburgen, Larry stops her from singing after becoming annoyed by her singing.
 In season 9, Sammi becomes engaged to Victor Chesnick (Chet Hanks), an Afghan War veteran whom Larry upsets by refusing to thank him for his service.
 They marry in the season finale.

 Nat David

-Nat David (Shelley Berman, Season 3–7) is Larry's widowed father.
+Nat David (Shelley Berman, seasons 3–7) is Larry's widowed father.
 He tends to make mistakes that Larry calls him out on.
 Nat suffers from glaucoma and occasional hearing loss.
 He is not very confrontational, but he does have a high sensitivity for their Jewish culture.
 Nat calls bad drivers "Schmohawks".
 Nat first appeared in the Season 3 episode, "The Special Section".

 Marty Funkhouser

-Martin Norton Funkhouser (Bob Einstein, Season 4–9) is one of Larry's oldest friends.
+Martin Norton Funkhouser (Bob Einstein, seasons 4–9) is one of Larry's oldest friends.
 Despite this, he and Larry tend to disagree and argue over many topics.
-Funkhouser also frequently claims that Larry is his best friend, for which Larry constantly tries to refute.
+Funkhouser also frequently claims that Larry is his best friend, which Larry constantly tries to refute.
 He has a wife (later ex-wife), Nan, and a son, Joey (formerly Jodi), who is transgender and bisexual, as well as a mentally unstable sister named Bam Bam (Catherine O'Hara).
 Funkhouser also had a nephew named Kenny, an All-American high school baseball pitcher who died after being trampled to death by bulls in Spain.
 He is often very methodical and by-the-book about most of his actions and puts much emphasis on family first.
 Despite that, he has been known to take credit for things which may or may not necessarily apply to him.
 Funkhouser is an avid golfer, golfing at the same country club as Larry and Jeff.
 Funkhouser first appeared in the fourth-season episode, "The Weatherman".
 In season 7 he turns up to Seinfeld reunion rehearsals uninvited, much to Larry's dismay, and befriends Jerry Seinfeld.
 Funkhouser divorces his wife in the season 8 episode, "The Divorce" and returns to the dating scene, adopting a more free-wheeling attitude in the process.
-After Bob Einstein's death in 2019, Funkhouser is mentioned in season 10 as being away in China.
+After Bob Einstein's death in 2019, Funkhouser is mentioned in season 10 as being away in China; following this, Funkhouser's absence is not addressed again.